jensalindgren/blog/README.md

 ## Project Goals

-Is to create a blog where people can post training tips and information.
+- Is to create a blog where people can post training tips and information.
 Also to create a community where people can share their training experiences and help each other out.
+- Structure the site in a way that is easy to navigate and use.
+- Site user can register an account and login to the site.
+And be able to post information and training tips for others to see.
+- Site user can comment on other posts.
+Like them and unlike them.
+- Responsive on all device sizes.

+## User Goals

+- As site Admin I want to manage the site and be able to delete posts and comments.
+- As a site user I want to be able to register an account and login to the site.
+- As a site user I want to be able to post information and training tips for others to see.
+- As a site user I want to be able to comment on other posts.
+Like them and unlike them.

 ## User Stories